owldesign/Form-Builder/README.md

 # Currently in BETA

 This plugin is currently in beta, you can start playing around with it.
-Its actually fully usable, however I haven't added all the fields (text, textarea, and file uploads are the only available fields right now).
-Stay tuned...

 ## Available Fields